 overview

-The Kagoshima Municipal Archaeological Museum was established with the aim of deepening the public's understanding of the city's history through the cultural heritage left behind by their ancestors, and contributing to the creation of a unique civic culture.
+The Kagoshima City Archaeological Museum was established with the aim of deepening citizens' understanding of Kagoshima City's history through the cultural heritage left behind by their predecessors, and contributing to the creation of a unique and vibrant civic culture.

-The plan has three directions: first, a region-specific displays that pursues "Kagoshima-ness," second, a museum that aims to be a fun place to learn by "creating a place for hands-on experience," and third, the development of displays environment to "create an environment for realizing a facility that is easier to use."
-Through these efforts, we aimed to create a facility where people of all ages, from children to adults, can enjoy learning about local archaeology.
+The plan has three main directions: firstly, a regionally focused displays that pursues the unique characteristics of Kagoshima; secondly, a fun and educational museum that aims to create a space for participatory experiences; and thirdly, the development of displays environment to create a more user-friendly facility.
+Through these efforts, we aim to create a facility where people of all ages, from children to adults, can learn about the archaeology of their hometown in an enjoyable way.

 [Solution]

-The first thing that gives you an impression of "Kagoshima-ness" is the huge topographical table of the entire city of Kagoshima, including Sakurajima, which is located in the center of the atrium overlooking the space.
-It is accompanied by easy-to-understand explanations of the ruins in each area.
+The first thing that makes you feel the essence of Kagoshima is the massive topographical table in the center, overlooking the open atrium and depicting the entire city of Kagoshima, including Sakurajima.
+It is accompanied by easy-to-understand explanations of the various archaeological sites.

-Next, a prime example of "creating a place for participatory experiences" is the experience corner, which is made up of numerous hands-on items for learning about archaeology in a fun way.
+Next, a prime example of "creating a space for participatory experiences" is an interactive corner consisting of numerous hands-on items designed to make learning archaeology fun.

-Furthermore, as part of "creating an environment that makes the facility more user-friendly," we made detailed proposals such as airtight cases that allow humidity control, the introduction of people-friendly universal concept design, and the installation of environmentally friendly LED lighting.
+Furthermore, as part of "creating an environment that makes the facilities more user-friendly," we made detailed proposals such as introducing airtight cases with humidity control, user-friendly universal concept design, and the installation of environmentally friendly LED lighting.

 <Our project members>